-All students are required to provide a copy of a current license to practice nursing or evidence that they are awaiting the results of the NCLEX-RN examination.
-A copy of a current unencumbered Arkansas RN License must be in the student's files before the first clinical nursing course.
-An Arkansas R.N. license or a compact state license is required of all MSN students enrolled in clinical courses.
-An unencumbered APRN license is required for all DNP students for admission and enrollment in clinical courses.
+All students are required to provide a copy of a current license to practice.
+A copy of a current unencumbered state R.N.
+License must be in the student's files.
+An R.N. license in the state of practice or a compact state license is required of all students enrolled in clinical courses.